 - Clean and slice carrots in about 1 to 1 ½ inch lengths; half or quarter thicker pieces so they are all relatively the same size.
 See Notes if using frozen carrots.

-- Add the carrots to about 4 to 5 cups of boiling water with a pinch of salt and the sugar.
-Parboil them for about 3 minutes (after water comes back to a heavy boil) until they just start getting soft.
+- Add the carrots to about 4 to 5 cups of boiling water with a pinch of salt and sugar.
+Parboil for about 3 minutes (after the water comes back to a heavy boil).
+Remove the carrots to an ice bath for 3 minutes.

-- Drain off the water but leave the parboiled carrots in that same pot.
-The pot should still be warm, so add the butter and mix well until all the carrots are liberally coated.
+- Drain the carrots.
+Add butter to the same pot the carrots were boiled in.
+Add the carrots, dry thyme, kosher salt, and pepper; mix well until all the carrots are liberally coated.
 Don't skimp, use a little more butter if you need to.

 - Pour the carrots onto the prepared baking sheet; spread out until the carrots are in a single layer, add the fresh thyme sprigs on top of the carrots.

-- Place the baking sheet in the preheated oven and roast for 15 to 20 minutes or until the carrots are beginning to brown and the butter is getting a little bubbly.
+- Place the baking sheet in the preheated oven (425 degrees Fahrenheit) and roast for 15 to 20 minutes or until the carrots begin to brown and the butter is getting a little bubbly.
 See Notes if using frozen carrots.

 - Remove the baking sheet from the oven.
-Pour the cane syrup over all the carrots and mix well with a rubber spatula or spoon, careful not to break the carrots.
+Drizzle the cane syrup over the carrots and mix well with a rubber spatula or spoon, careful not to break the carrots.

 - Return the carrots to the oven and roast for about 5 to 10 minutes, until the cane syrup and butter begin to form a glaze.